cnrancher/octopus/adaptors/dummy/README.md

 # Dummy Adaptor

-This adaptor is for testing.
+This is for experience or testing

 ## Registration Information